The Best RV Parks in Every State

 West Virginia: Canaan Valley Resort State Park, Davis

 Set in the Allegheny Mountains, Canaan Valley is a ski resort that offers many activities year-round from hiking and biking to snow sports, golf, and even geocaching.
 There are 34 paved full hook-up sites, available from $25 to $32 per night, in a wooded setting.
 There are a variety of dining options at the resort along with horseback riding, rock climbing, whitewater rafting, and hiking trails.
-It's less than an hour away from popular attractions like Blackwater Falls State Park, Canaan Valley National Wildlife Refuge, and Seneca Rocks.
+It’s less than an hour away from popular attractions like Blackwater Falls State Park, Canaan Valley National Wildlife Refuge, and Seneca Rocks.
+Here’s how to transform your yard into a wildlife refuge.

 Wisconsin: Fox Hill RV Park & Campground, Baraboo